ruhamds/global-fashion-analytics/README.md

 ## 🎯 Project Overview

-A comprehensive retail analytics initiative that transforms 6.28M+ transactions into actionable business intelligence and machine learning-powered customer retention strategies.
+Fashio retail analytics initiative that transforms 6.28M+ transactions into actionable business intelligence and machine learning-powered customer retention strategies.
 This project demonstrates end-to-end data science capabilities from data engineering to production deployment.

 ### The Challenge